JoanMontes/Audio_and_Video_Coding_Systems/P1 - API & Dockerization/README.md

 ## How to execute the API?
-To be able to run the code when downloading the code from GitHub the following steps must be followed:
+To execute the API after downloading it from GitHub, follow these steps:

-The first step is, obviously, downloading all the resources in the GitHub repository.
-Then, we must open a terminal and change the directory to the folder with the name of the practice (P1 – API &
+1. The first step is, obviously, downloading all the resources in the GitHub repository.

-Dockerization), and once we are inside the folder, execute the following command: `docker-compose up --build`.
+2. Then, we must open a terminal and change the directory to the folder with the name of the practice `(P1 – API & Dockerization)`, and once we are inside the folder, execute the following command: `docker-compose up --build`.
 To execute this command, we must ensure that the following libraries are installed: uvicorn, fastapi, opencv and python-multipart.
 If these are not installed, an error will come up and we simply have to install the library `(pip install <library>)` and execute the previous command again.

-Once the project is created, we change the directory to `scav_api/`, where the `main.py` is located, and we execute the following command:
+3. Once the project is created, we change the directory to `scav_api/`, where the `main.py` is located, and we execute the following command:
 `python -m uvicorn main:app --reload`.
 This will launch the application.

 Then to see the API, we go to the browser and we use the Swagger UI Documentation at http://localhost:8000/docs.